 6. Card catalogues

 Rainy days mean indoor activities — like heading to the library.
-Remember looking up books in the library card catalogue?
-Kids today can actually still use the Dewey Decimal System to find books in the library — except chances are they will be searching for the books on a computer instead of the card catalogue.
+Remember looking up books in the library card catalog?
+Kids today can actually still use the Dewey Decimal System to find books in the library — except chances are they will be searching for the books on a computer instead of the card catalog.
 And that's if they're actually physically in the library and not checking out e-books or buying books to read on their e-reader.

 7. Street lights as clocks

-Keep making memories with Hoveround
+Keep Making Memories with Hoveround